B-brane transport in anomalous (2,2) models and localization: Hemisphere partition function and geometry of B-branes

 Consider first the Calabi-Yau case.
 For each phase, the contour integral can be closed and expressed as a sum of residues.
 Each Gamma function has poles along an infinite family of parallel hyperplanes $Q^j\cdot\hat{\sigma} = i (R_j/2 + k)$ for $k\geq 0$.
 For generic~$R_j$, hyperplanes have at most $r$-fold intersections, which are solutions $\hat{\sigma}_{J,k}$ of $Q^j\cdot\hat{\sigma} = i (R_j/2 + k_j)$ for $j\in J$, where $J$ is a set of $r$~flavours and $k_j\geq 0$ are integers that physically count world-sheet instantons (vortices).

 When closing the contours one picks up a residue from some of these families of points.
-The choiceof what~$J$ to pick up depends on the direction in which contours are closed, which depends on the asymptotics of the integrand and in particular on the phase in which the FI parameter $\zeta=\Re t$ lies.
-A convenient shortcut is to use that the sum of residues should converge: the factor $e^{it\cdot\hat{\sigma}}$ must involve positive powers of all~$e^{-\zeta k_j}$.
+The choice of what~$J$ to pick up depends on the direction in which contours are closed, which depends on the asymptotics of the integrand and in particular on the phase in which the FI parameter $\zeta=\Re t$ lies.\footnote{Since $t_{\text{ren}}=t_{\text{bare}}$ we omit these subscripts.} A convenient shortcut is to use that the sum of residues should converge: the factor $e^{it\cdot\hat{\sigma}}$ must go to zero as any of the $k_j\to\infty$.
 This occurs precisely when $\zeta$ is a positive linear combination of the~$Q^j$, namely when $\zeta\in\Cone_J$: